Skip to main content

 Will intermittent fasting make me lose muscle?

 Not automatically.
-Muscle loss gets more likely when calories stay too low for too long, protein intake is poor, or resistance training drops off.
-If you want to keep muscle while fasting, eat enough protein during your eating window and keep lifting.
+Muscle loss gets more likely when calories stay too low for too long, protein is short, or resistance training drops off.
+On a cut, hit protein during the eating window and keep lifting.
+The macro row on the results panel is a starting split, not a medical prescription.

 Can I exercise while fasting?